MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/Administer-Security-Policy-Settings.md

 Security Configuration and Analysis can also be used to directly configure local system security.
 Through its use of personal databases, you can import security templates that have been created with Security Templates and apply these templates to the local computer.
 This immediately configures the system security with the levels specified in the template.

 ### <a name="BKMK_SecTmpl"></a>Security templates
-With the Security Templates snap\-in for Microsoft Management Console, you can create a security policy for your computer or for your network.
+With the Security Templates snap-in for Microsoft Management Console, you can create a security policy for your computer or for your network.
 It is a single point of entry where the full range of system security can be taken into account.
-The Security Templates snap\-in does not introduce new security parameters, it simply organizes all existing security attributes into one place to ease security administration.
+The Security Templates snap-in does not introduce new security parameters, it simply organizes all existing security attributes into one place to ease security administration.

 Importing a security template to a Group Policy Object eases domain administration by configuring security for a domain or organizational unit at once.

-To apply a security template to your local computer, you can use Security Configuration and Analysis or the Secedit command\-line tool.
+To apply a security template to your local computer, you can use Security Configuration and Analysis or the Secedit command-line tool.

 Security templates can be used to define: